jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

 Now for the fun part, parsing an image of myself to the model.
-For dramatic effect, I also show an image of a dog that the model hasn't seen.
-Apparently, I'm more dog than this actual dog.
+I also show an image of a dog that the model hasn't seen, and apparently I'm more dog than this actual dog.
+Ideally, predictions for the image of myself should be close to uniform over all classes, not concentrated in one class.
+Here's a great [article](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) on parsing a chicken through an MNIST model.

 &nbsp;